virtualgraham/unsupervisedpapers/README.md

 # Contributing

-Submissions of papers, methods, categories and tasks are welcome.
+Submissions of new entries and corrections to existing entries are welcome.
 Contributions are made through GitHub pull requests.
 All the data for the directory are contained in the `/data` folder hierarchy in markdown and image files.
 You can simply fork this repository, add or revise the markdown files in the `/data` directory, then submit a pull request.

 ## Data Organization